The Board of Trustees governs and guides the Charity and works closely with the CEO and management team.

 Gill Tait, Vice Chair

-Gill is a dentist by profession and has lived in Bromyard for over 25 years.
-For most of that time she has practised as a dentist in the town and brings her knowledge and experience of working in Health to the Board.
+Gill was a dentist by profession and has lived in Bromyard for over 25 years.
+For most of that time she practised as a dentist in the town and brings her knowledge and experience of working in Health to the Board.
 She and her husband both work locally and they have a grown up family.
-Gill was appointed Vice Chair of the Board at our annual AGM in November 2018.
+Gill was appointed Vice Chair of the Board at our annual AGM in November 2018 and sits on the Buildings and Strategy Groups.